robocode-dev/tank-royale/booter/README.md

   "info": {
     "name": "Corners",
     "version": "1.0",
-    "gameTypes": "melee, classic, 1v1",
+    "gameTypes": [
-    "authors": "Mathew Nelson, Flemming N. Larsen",
+      "melee",
+      "classic",
+      "1v1"
+    ],
+    "authors": [
+      "Mathew Nelson",
+      "Flemming N. Larsen"
+    ],
     "description": "Moves to a corner, then swings the gun back and forth.
 If it dies, it tries a new corner in the next round.", "homepage": "",
-    "countryCodes": "us, dk",
+    "countryCodes": [
+      "us",
+      "dk"
+    ],
     "platform": "JVM",
     "programmingLang": "Java 11"
   }
 }
 ```

-Similar to the `dir` command, the `info` command provides a `-T` option for filtering on game types.
+Similar to the `dir` command, the `info` command provides these options:

+- `-b` or `--bots-only` to include only bots (not teams) in the listing.
+- `-t` or `--teams-only` to include only teams (not bots) in the listing.
+- `-g` or `--game-types` to include only bots that support specific game types.

 Example:

 ```
-java -jar .\robocode-tankroyale-booter-x.y.z.jar info c:/bots-java -T melee,classic
+java -jar .\robocode-tankroyale-booter-x.y.z.jar info c:/bots-java --game-types=melee,classic
 ```

 ## The `run` command

+The `run` command boots and runs one or more bots.
+The directory file path for each bot to boot must be provided as a
+list of file path arguments to the command.

-The `run` command is used for running one or more bots.
-It works differently than the other commands as it does not
+The `run` command works differently than the other commands as it does not terminate when executed.
+When the command
-terminate when executed, but will read commands from the _standard input_ ([stdin]) when started, and will first
+starts, it reads commands from the _standard input_ ([stdin]).
+And it only terminates when it receives an input line
-terminate when it receives an input line with `quit`.
+with the command `quit`.

-The reason why the booter keeps running is that it starts up a process for each bot it boots.
-When the booter terminates
-it automatically stops all running processes and hence stops running all booted bots.

 The `run` command is used like this to run bots: